jakub-staniewicz/x-search/README.md

 - click on suggestion -> search results for clicked string will be shown (results for Alive)
 - press keyDown -> first suggestion will be highlighted
 - press keyUp -> last suggestion will be highlighted
-- press enter -> results for Al will be shown
+- press enter -> results for Al will be shown (if keyUp/keyDown was not pressed, if any suggestion is highlighted its relevant results will be shown)

 Delete button is shown only if relevant: when suggestion is highlighted (when up/down keys are used) or hovered.